wq/wq/docs/api/config.md

     }
 }
 ```
 This object is typically defined as an AMD module `config.js` and imported as `config`.
+Note that the `pages` and `transition` sections are JSON objects, but `defaults` and `store` can have JavaScript functions as values for their subproperties.
 Each of these sections is described in detail below.

 ## pages
 The pages configuration section contains detailed information about the URL structure of the application.
 This is used by [pages.js] to map URL requests to page templates to render, and also to provide hints to [store.js] as to the structure of the REST API containing the actual data.